 Allergic reactions from a contact allergen include: redness, itching and swelling.
 Areas of the body most affected are the dog's face, paws, and legs.
 Your vet will do a skin scraping to rule out other causes.

-• TREATMENT: Remove Item from Environment
+• TREATMENT • Remove Item from Environment

 Treatment is easy enough for this type of dog allergy ..... simply remove the item from your Schnauzer's environment.
 But that is more easily said than done.

 Since your dog can't tell you what's causing the reaction, you will have to try and determine that on your own.
 Try keeping a journal of your dog's activities.
 This way when you see your dog scratching excessively you will know what he was doing just prior to the reaction.
 A bit of detective work on your part will help figure out what item(s) are the culprits.

 There are many different symptoms or reactions to dog allergies.
 Below is is a list of some (but not all) of the symptoms your Miniature Schnauzer dog might have when an allergen is present:

-, including a number of holistic options that can help your dog, such as
+including a number of holistic options that can help your dog, such as

 "Knowledge Share"...
 If you found this article on dog allergies helpful and informative please share it with your dog-loving friends by clicking on one of the share links at the top right or bottom of this page.

 •First Aid for Dogs

-★ Chinese Herbs for Dogs
+•CPR for Dogs